Learning Interpretable Characteristic Kernels via Decision Forests: Introduction

 \section{Introduction}

-The random forest (RF) procedure is an ensemble method popularized by \citet{Breiman2001,Breiman2001b}.
-By random partitioning the feature set and constructing a multitude of decision trees via the training data, it performs very well for classification and regression problems especially in high-dimensions as shown in \citet{caruana2006,Caruana2008}.
-A proximity matrix measures how close two observation are in the partition.
-While there are many potential procedures for computing proximity from a forest, the proximity for any two observations $x_i$ and $x_j$ is popularly defined as the percentage of trees that both observations lie in the same leaf node.
-The proximity matrix can be thought of as an induced similarity or kernel matrix from random forest.
-In general, any random partition algorithm may induce such a kernel matrix.
+Decision forests are ensemble method popularized by Breiman~\cite{Breiman2001}.
+It is highly effective in classification and regression tasks, particularly in high-dimensional settings \cite{caruana2006,Caruana2008,forest1}.
+This is achieved by randomly partitioning the feature set and using subsampling techniques to construct multiple decision trees from the training data.
+To measure the similarity between two observations, a proximity matrix can be constructed, defined as the percentage of trees in which both observations lie in the same leaf node \citep{Breiman2001b}.
+This proximity matrix serves as an induced kernel or similarity matrix for the decision forest.
+In general, any random partition algorithm may produce such a kernel matrix.